JaiPe/hoggy/README.md

 Hoggy
 ===

-Version of https://github.com/image-js/hog that works without any image libraries.
+Version of https://github.com/image-js/hog that works without any image libraries and uses ES6 and Promises.

 # Key Changes